ELECT BRANDON CRUZE TO COCHRANE TOWN COUNCIL

 If we allow ourselves to increase by half of our current population in the next 12.5 years, the 15,000 additional people or so, estimated by the Calgary Municipal Regional Board, would result in all roads and infrastructure needing to be redone, and further schools built.

 My vision is simple, and one that I hope you see too, and that's keeping Cochrane the way it is for now.
-I would like to see a hold in major residential development until we can better understand our need for growth, if we even need it.
+It should be noted that we'll still see some growth, but I would like to see a hold in major residential development until we can better understand our need for growth, if we even need it.
 I would also like to question some of the current approved permits, and see where we can cancel any permits, without creating civil litigation.

 I also wanted to share that Cochrane is a part of the CMRB, and it is mandated that we stay in the program.
 I think we need to make as many calls, and send as many letters to the Provincial Government as needed, in an attempt to withdrawal ourselves from the program, and stick to our own community development and growth plan.
 I'm afraid that if we stay in the program, we'll eventually lose our ability to have our individual say.
 Already, the tough questions that need to be asked by council, are not being asked.
 We need a new approach to how we slow our growth, and ensure the CMRB (Calgary Municipal Regional Board) doesn't take over our decision making abilities.
 Having a voice on council that will reject major development, will help ensure we keep our community identity.